 - Do DUI cases usually go to Trial?
 When you have a DUI going to trial is a frightening concept for many people.
-In refusal cases, where no field tests were taken and no forensic breath or blood test are part of the evidence in your case, there are few reasons to have a pre-trial for DUI clients.
+In refusal cases, where no field tests were taken and no forensic breath or blood test is part of the evidence in your case, there are few reasons to have a pre-trial for DUI clients.

 - What are the chances of winning a DUI Jury Trial?
 This depends largely on the quality of your DUI trial attorney.
 A new public defender may lose his or her first 10 trials.
 In states like New Jersey, the chances of winning a DUI trial are usually less than 1 in 5, according to reported statistics.
 With jury trials, the overall chances for victory are much better, but this largely depends on the case facts and DUI attorney skill level.

 - What are the costs of a DUI trial?
 If indigent, the State pays all DUI trial costs.
 For those with private counsel, the court reporter cost, expert witness fees and travel expenses are part of your court costs.

 - Can my field sobriety tests be excluded from the trial?
 Possibly the HGN eye test, if the officer was not trained or did the evaluation improperly, to negate its standardized test value.